tungbq/devops-dockerfiles/README.md

 - If you find this repository helpful, kindly consider showing your appreciation by giving it a star ⭐ Thanks! 💖

+## Prerequisites

+Before you begin, make sure you have [Docker](https://docs.docker.com/engine/install/) installed.
+It's also beneficial to have a basic understanding of Docker concepts.

 ## We cover many Dockerfiles content under - [dockerfiles](./dockerfiles/) 🔥

 | Item    | Dockerfile                                             | Document                          |